suixinsuo/olympus-protocol/docs/GettingStarted.md

   });
 ```

-Now all tests are passing.
+After changing this test as well, all tests are passing.

-2. Add conditions to check number of investors.
+2. Add conditions to check the number of investors.

-We need to understand that the result of one test will affect the other one
+We need to understand that the result of one test will affect the following tests.

 >   it("Fund shall allow investment", async () => {

-In this test we are investing twice (in the margin!)
+In this test, we are investing twice (within the margin!).

 >   it("Shall be able to request and withdraw", async () => {

-  In the next test we are withdrawing twice.
-So the counter shall reduce and allow investment agian.
+In the next test, we are withdrawing twice.
+So the counter shall reduce and allow investment again.

 >  it("Shall be able to invest", async () => {

-  In the final test we are investing again twice.
+In the final test, we are investing twice again.
-  So that mins the counter has being reseted.
+This means the counter has reset.

 What is missing?
-  - We need to add test to check the counter
-  value is as expected.
+- We need to add a test to check whether or not the value of the counter for the number of investors is as expected.
-  - We need to force the situation a third
-  investor test and it will revert.
+- We need to force a situation, using a third investor to invest, and the transaction should revert.

-  Lets start checking in the create index test that
+Let's start checking in the create index test that
-  the `MAX_INVESTORS` variable is initialize correctly.
+the `MAX_INVESTORS` variable is initialized correctly.

 ```javascript